Smit2109/CSGO-weapon-recognise/README.md

 # CSGO-weapon-recognise
-Recognise CS GO weapons using PCA algorith in python
+Recognise CS GO weapons using PCA algorith in python using a database of images with similar dimensions to be easly to use